|Teaching method||Contact hours|

 For this course you have to attend three practical classes, study interactive e-learning modules (self-study), and do several assignments.
 The first and the second class start with an exploratory test on the e-learning modules.
 After that you will practice what you have learned in in-class assignments.
 An important activity in the course consists of giving and receiving (peer) feedback on these assignments.
 During the last class, you will reflect on what you have learned from the earlier classes and the assignments.
-The course ends with an examination in the form of a final search assignment.
+The course ends with an assessment in the form of a final search assignment.

-Your skills in formulating a focused research question, finding information in a systematic way, evaluating search results, improving your search, and creating a reference list are tested via a search assignment on the topic of your MSc thesis or other research project.
-The search assignment is graded using a rubric.
+Your skills in formulating a focused research question, finding information in a systematic way, evaluating search results, improving your search, and creating a reference list are tested via a final search assignment on the topic of your MSc thesis or other research project.
+The final search assignment is graded using a rubric.
 You pass if your grade is 5.5 or higher and if all of the in-class assignments are submitted and made with sufficient effort.
 In-class assignments that are not submitted in time or that are insufficient have to be redone on a new topic.

-All course materials are available in Learning environment@WUR.
+All course materials are available on Brightspace.